Anubisyy/COMPSCI180_website/project5.md

 You may have noticed that some of the generated images in the prior section are not very good.
 In order to greatly improve image quality (at the expense of image diversity), we can use a technique called [Classifier-Free Guidance](https://arxiv.org/abs/2207.12598).

 In CFG, we compute both a noise estimate conditioned on a text prompt, and an unconditional noise estimate.
-We denote these $\epsilon_c$ and $\epsilon_u$.
+We denote these $\epsilon_c$ and $$\epsilon_u$$.
 Then, we let our new noise estimate be

 $$\epsilon = \epsilon_u + \gamma (\epsilon_c - \epsilon_u) \tag{4}$$

-where $\gamma$ controls the strength of CFG.
-Notice that for $\gamma=0$, we get an unconditional noise estimate, and for $\gamma=1$ we get the conditional noise estimate.
-The magic happens when $\gamma > 1$.
+where $$\gamma$$ controls the strength of CFG.
+Notice that for $$\gamma=0$$, we get an unconditional noise estimate, and for $$\gamma=1$$ we get the conditional noise estimate.
+The magic happens when $$\gamma > 1$$.
 In this case, we get much higher quality images.
 Why this happens is still up to vigorous debate.
 For more information on CFG, you can check out [this blog post](https://sander.ai/2022/05/26/guidance.html).

 Please implement the `iterative_denoise_cfg` function, identical to the `iterative_denoise` function but using classifier-free guidance.
 To get an unconditional noise estimate, we can just pass an empty prompt embedding to the diffusion model (the model was trained to predict an unconditional noise estimate when given an empty text prompt).